danielsc/azureml-and-dask/setup-vnet.md

 ssh -L 8888:localhost:8888 <DNS-name of your DSVM>
 ```

-Now pull down this repository and create the python environment:
+Pull down this repository and create the python environment:

 ```
 git clone https://github.com/danielsc/azureml-and-dask